Kärcher contributes to the preservation of UNESCO World Heritage in Vietnam

 Soiling: Biogenic growth

-Cleaning technology: Hot water high-pressure cleaning in gentle steam mode with a low surface pressure of 0,5-1 bar
+Cleaning technology: Hot water high-pressure cleaning in gentle steam mode with a low surface pressure of 7-14 psi

 Execution: March 2019

-Four hot water high-pressure cleaners generated the steam that removed algae, mosses, fungi, lichens, and bacteria.
+Four hot water pressure washers generated the steam that removed algae, moss, fungi, lichens, and bacteria.

 Deeper-seated spores could be destroyed due to the steam's high temperature.